 Delivering and installing retail fixtures isn't a job for a standard courier.
 It requires specialized tools and expertise.
 Before you commit, confirm that your chosen provider has the right equipment and skilled personnel to handle your specific needs.
 Do their trucks have lift gates for heavy items?
 Do their teams come prepared with padded blankets, dollies, and the necessary tools for assembly?
 White glove delivery requires trust, and that trust is built on a provider’s ability to handle your products with care.
 A well-equipped and properly trained team will ensure your fixtures are moved and installed efficiently, without damage to the product or your retail space.

-Read Customer Reviews and Check Their Track Record
+Check Their Track Record and Customer Reviews

 A provider’s reputation speaks volumes.
 Before signing a contract, take some time to research their track record.
 Reading customer reviews and testimonials can give you a clear picture of their reliability and service quality.
 Look for feedback from businesses similar to yours—if they have a history of successful rollouts for other national retailers, that’s a great sign.
 A professional demeanor and a commitment to customer service are essential, and past clients are often the best source for honest feedback.
 Don’t just rely on the testimonials they feature on their website; check third-party review sites or ask for a list of references you can contact directly.

-Evaluate Their Communication and Customer Service
+Gauge Their Communication and Customer Support

 White glove delivery is as much about service as it is about logistics.
 The delivery team is often the final touchpoint in your fixture program, making their professionalism a reflection of your brand.
 That’s why effective communication and excellent customer service are non-negotiable.
 From the moment you request a quote, pay attention to their responsiveness and clarity.
 A great partner will provide proactive updates, a dedicated point of contact, and a clear delivery plan.
 This level of project management and customer service is vital for coordinating complex, multi-location rollouts and ensuring everything runs smoothly from start to finish.